 3) Neutralization and Capture of ADA:

-Next, 90.0 ul of acid-treated sample is transferred to the plate precoated with the drug and add a sufficient volume of 1M Tris HCl to bring to approximately pH 7.
+Next, 90.0 ul of acid-treated sample is transferred to the plate precoated with the drug, and a sufficient volume of 1M Tris HCl is added to bring to approximately pH 7.
 Incubate the neutralized sample for approximately 90-120 minutes and allow the ADA to bind to the drug adsorped in the plate.
 After incubation, wash the plate using a plate washer to remove the unbound drug present in the sample.

 4) Acid Elution of ADA